wbhart/Weber1/index.md

 Many theorems hold for composition series, of which we will here derive the most important ones.

 II.
-If $P_r$ is any normal divisor of P, then there exists a composition series of P in which $P_r$ occurs.
+If $P_r$ is any normal divisor of $P$, then there exists a composition series of $P$ in which $P_r$ occurs.

-If $P_r$ is a greatest normal divisor of P, then we can set P_r = P₁ and continue the composition series arbitrarily from there.
-If however $P_r$ is not a greatest normal divisor of P, then we search for a greatest normal divisor P₁, which we denote with P₁.
-Then $P_r$ is a normal divisor of P₁.
-If it is a greatest one, then we set P_r = P₂ and continue the composition series arbitrarily.
-If however $P_r$ is still not a greatest normal divisor of P₁, then we search for a greatest normal divisor of P₁ that contains $P_r$ and continue in this way, until we finally reach $P_r$, which must occur after a finite number of steps.
-When we then append a composition series of $P_r$, we have a composition series of P in which $P_r$ occurs, as the theorem requires.
+If $P_r$ is a greatest normal divisor of $P$, then we can set $P_r = P_1$ and continue the composition series arbitrarily from there.
+If however $P_r$ is not a greatest normal divisor of $P$, then we search for a greatest normal divisor $P_1$, which we denote with $P_1$.
+Then $P_r$ is a normal divisor of $P_1$.
+If it is a greatest one, then we set $P_r = P_2$ and continue the composition series arbitrarily.
+If however $P_r$ is still not a greatest normal divisor of $P_1$, then we search for a greatest normal divisor of $P_1$ that contains $P_r$ and continue in this way, until we finally reach $P_r$, which must occur after a finite number of steps.
+When we then append a composition series of $P_r$, we have a composition series of $P$ in which $P_r$ occurs, as the theorem requires.

-In a composition series of a group P, by definition, each member is a normal divisor of each preceding one.
-The first member P₁ and the last member 1 are simultaneously normal divisors of P itself.
-For the intermediate P₂, P₃, ..., this will generally not be the case.
-In the composition series there are thus certain distinguished members, which are simultaneously normal divisors of P itself (they play a special role).
+In a composition series of a group $P$, by definition, each member is a normal divisor of each preceding one.
+The first member $P_1$ and the last member 1 are simultaneously normal divisors of $P$ itself.
+For the intermediate $P_2, P_3, \ldots$, this will generally not be the case.
+In the composition series there are thus certain distinguished members, which are simultaneously normal divisors of $P$ itself (they play a special role).
 From this we derive in the following still another important theorem.

-Suppose Q is a member of a composition series of P that is simultaneously a normal divisor of P, while the following member $Q_1$ is not a normal divisor of $P$.
+Suppose $Q$ is a member of a composition series of $P$ that is simultaneously a normal divisor of $P$, while the following member $Q_1$ is not a normal divisor of $P$.
 Then among the groups $a^{-1} Q_1 a$ conjugate to $P$, there exist several different ones, which we want to denote as:
 $$
 Q_1, Q'_1, Q''_1, Q'''_1 \ldots
 $$